 Competitors can raise funds for any charitable organisation.
 One of last year’s athletes managed to raise over £2,000 for his particular chosen charity.

 “We had over 250 competitors in 2019,” Joe continues, “Which was a growth on our first year.
 Our races wouldn’t be a success without the fantastic team of over 70 volunteers who help marshal the course.
 It really wouldn’t be possible without them!
 It’s a wonderful event for spectators to watch across the local area too.”

 Folkestone Community supports sport

 “An event such as this costs quite a lot of time, effort and finances to put on.
 It wouldn’t be possible without the support of the Folkestone Harbour and Seafront Development Company for use of the car park area on the Harbour Arm as our main meeting area.
 The Folkestone Rescue service and Folkestone Rowing Club are vital to ensure the safety of the swimmers.

 “The Shepway Sports Trust has also been heavily involved in helping us plan, and without the support of these this event just couldn’t go ahead.
 We’ve also had a lot of support from local businesses such as Jenner, Sprinks Construction and Lothbury Pendil financial planners.
 Our town and district councils, the Roger De Haan Charitable Trust, and individual volunteers support us too.
 I’m always so pleased and proud of the Folkestone community who get behind these events and offer so much support and help.”

-The date is set for the Channel Tri 2020; on the 13th September the first swimmers start at 7.30am and the final competitors will be finished around noon.
+On the 13th September the first swimmers start at 7.30am and the final competitors will be finished around noon.
 Be inspired, book a place and get training!